kevdever/VueCli3andAspNetCore/Tutorial.md

 1. I started with the [boilerplate .gitignore for Visual Studio](https://github.com/github/gitignore/blob/master/VisualStudio.gitignore)

-2. Then I added the items that Vue add in its version (with a slight path tweak to include ClientApp):
+2. Then I added the items that Vue add in its version (with a slight path tweak to include ClientApp, and another one to ignore .cache files):

 ```